 3. Make sure your pet is properly identified.

 Frightened pets are much stronger than we think, and an ordinarily calm dog can bolt and break free from a leash or jump from a car with little warning.
-If an unexpected bang causes your pet to run, a proper collar, tags and/or microchip will give you peace of mind.
+If an unexpected bang causes your dog or cat to run, a proper collar, tags and/or microchip can help you have peace of mind.

 4. If you have a high-stress pet, consult your veterinarian.

-If your pet usually reacts fearfully to loud sounds like thunder or garbage trucks, consult your veterinarian about pet health and ask your vet how to reduce your pet’s anxiety.
-Your pet’s doctor should be able to provide helpful guidelines about dog health care.
+If your pet usually reacts fearfully to loud sounds like thunder or garbage trucks, consult your veterinarian about how to reduce your pet’s anxiety.
+The anxiety is not good for your pet’s health, and your veterinarian should be able to provide helpful guidelines and information.

 5. On the big night, leave your pets at home, inside.

-Your city’s fireworks display might be at Fido’s favorite park, but he won’t like it much when the ground shakes from explosives.
+Your city’s fireworks display might be at your dog’s favorite park, but he won’t like it much when the ground shakes from explosives.
 Before you leave, make sure your pets are safely inside an escape-proof area.
 Don’t underestimate the skills of a scared dog – there have been accounts of dogs pushing open doors and digging under fences to get away.
+Loose and scared, the potential for dogs and cats to get into an accident or get injured increases greatly.
+It’s better to be safe than sorry, but having pet insurance coverage for your dogs and cats can help in the event something does happen.

-Most pet owners consider their pets to be part of their families, and it’s no fun when we have to exclude them from family events.
-But the 4th of July is one time pet owners really ought to put their own feelings aside and do what’s best for pet health and safety.Tags: dog health care, pet health, veterinarian
+Most dog and cat owners consider their pets to be part of their families, and it’s no fun when we have to exclude them from family events.
+But the 4th of July is one time pet parents really ought to put their own feelings aside and do what’s best for the safety and health of their dogs, cats and all pets.